 SL-8H seeds are currently commercially available and accessible to farmers nationwide.
 Aside from dealers and the Irrigator's Association, the seeds are also available through the MAO, who are currently responsible for the distribution of the seeds to the farmers.
-The Company has undertaken a Memorandum of Agreement which allows the MAO to act as its intermediary with the farmers.
+The selection of MAO compromise of the ff. criteria: 1) Farmer population, 2) Credit Standing, and 3) Reliability.